jsdelivr/globalping-hwprobe/README.md

-## Building the firware
+## Building the firmware

-To install bitbake and all its dependencies please run this:
+To install bitbake and all its dependencies:

 ```
 sudo apt-get install bitbake
 ```